million12/docker-typo3-flow-neos-abstract/README.md

 #### Build phase

-Optionally, your whole app can be pre-installed (git clone + composer install) during `docker build` and embedded within the image.
+Optionally, Flow/Neos app can be pre-installed (git clone + composer install) during `docker build` and embedded within the image.
 That gives a much faster container start (seconds instead of minutes).
 It also makes the container starts insensitive to outside circumstances, e.g. network issues, timeouts, repository rate limits etc.

 You can customise the pre-install process using ENV variables listed below.
 You can provide custom distribution URL (e.g. from your GitHub repo) or specify different branch/tag.
 For detailed info about how this pre-install script works, see [pre-install-typo3-app.sh](container-files/build-typo3-app/pre-install-typo3-app.sh).